 As you can see making panforte is simple and the ingredients are quite a few and readily available.
 As in many traditional recipes the secret lays in the quality of the ingredients: crisp almonds that leave in your mouth a milky freshness and excellent candied fruit.

 Do not trust those boxes of candied fruit that can be found around at supermarkets, with the longest list of incomprehensible ingredients and a very little fruit trace.
 For once, treat yourself to a few slices of perfectly candied orange and cedro peel, or if you want to be even more precise and philological, candied melon.

-- Preheat oven to 180°C and toast the almonds in the oven for a few minutes.
+- Preheat oven to 180°C and toast the almonds and hazelnuts in the oven for about 15 minutes.

-- In a large bowl add the toasted almonds, the flour, the finely chopped orange and cedro candied peel and the spices.
+- In a large bowl add the toasted almonds and hazelnuts, the flour, the finely chopped orange and citron candied peel and the spices.
 Stir to mix.

 - Line with the rice paper wafer a 18 cm round cake tin (preferably a springform tin, it will be much easier to remove the panforte once baked).